celineczl/GRN/README.md

 ### Github
 `git clone git@github.com:Celine-ZL-Chen/GRN.git`
 ### R Packages
-* io: read from, write to, plot to in an unified manner
+* io: read from, write to, plot to in a unified manner
 * ggplot2
+* glmnet
+* mombf
 * dplyr
 * to be completed